 Catherine M’Crystal-Fletcher, PGDBA, MOTP, PGDSI

 Catherine M’Crystal-Fletcher teaches Science and English at the College.
 Her diverse professional background includes Paediatric Occupational Therapy, specialising in neuroscience, within schools, health clinics and homes, and tutoring Masters students.
-She is also the Matron for the school.
+She is also the Matron of the College.

 Louis Mabille, M ès Lettres

-Louis Mabille is an experienced teacher of history in the French private sector.
-He is currently teaching French and History to the French boys at Chavagnes whilst pursuing doctoral research at the Institut Catholique d’Etudes Supérieures.
+Louis Mabille is an experienced teacher of in the French private sector who teaches French and History to the French boys at Chavagnes whilst pursuing doctoral research at the Institut Catholique d’Etudes Supérieures.
 He joined the College in 2017.

 April Boyles, BA